ShirkyBooi/KiCAD-Project-Template/README.md

 ## Contribution

-Contributions to the IoTnxt KiCAD Project Template are very welcome!
+Contributions to the KiCAD Project Template are very welcome!
 You can contribute in several ways:

 - Reporting a bug: Please provide as much details as possible to reproduce the bug.
 This includes the version of the template, your operating system, steps to reproduce the bug, and, if available, error messages.